-Trish has been a life-long social activist, which has included flying medical mission trips deep into the heart of Mexico (El Fuerte, Ocarone, Alamos, among other villages), designing and implementing after-school programs for at-risk learners, and organizing and training a cadre of 66 tutors who served over 330 students in East Multnomah County.
+Trish has been a life-long social activist, which has included flying medical mission trips deep into the heart of Mexico (El Fuerte, Ocarone, and Alamos, among other villages).
+She designed and implemented after-school programs for at-risk learners, organizing and training a cadre of 66 tutors who served over 330 students in East Multnomah County.
 These programs, administered through the Student Literacy Corp at Mt.
 Hood Community College, earned national recognition and became the subject of the Education Policy Institute, Inc. research initiative on outstanding student literacy models.
 Trish also volunteered as a triage specialist and coordinator of Clinica para Cuidad de la Familia, which provided basic medical care through the Farmworkers™ Health Access Project.
-She also worked with a local team of doctors through Northwest Medical Teams, which visited migrant camps around East Multnomah County.
+She also worked with a local team of doctors at Northwest Medical Teams, which visited migrant camps throughout East Multnomah County.

 Trish served as a high school math and Spanish teacher, high school administrator, adjunct faculty at Mt.
-Hood Community College for 10 years and has spent the last 11 years at Concordia University.
-Her interests include neuropsychosocial studies, allopathic and emergency medicine, naturopathic medicine, transformative education (Parker Palmer, Michael Fullan), game-based educational theory and the fascinating world of online teaching and learning.
+Hood Community College for 10 years and has served Concordia University since 2002.
+Her interests include dynamic, multimedia online pedagogy, neuropsychosocial studies, allopathic and emergency medicine, naturopathic medicine, transformative education, game-based education theory and classroom-based teaching.